uri-library-data-services/iassist-preview/content/blog/discovering-profession-accidental-data-librarian.md

 question was presented on the IASSIST email discussion list earlier this year asking how one becomes a data librarian.
 Several people replied by relating personal accounts about their entry into this profession.
-Out of this discussion came the observation that many were \'accidental\' data librarians, that is, they had not pursued a career as a data librarian but by happenstance discovered the profession.
+Out of this discussion came the observation that many were 'accidental' data librarians, that is, they had not pursued a career as a data librarian but by happenstance discovered the profession.